Castration: Hinduism

 In South Asia, many hijras live in well-defined, organized, all-hijra communities, led by a guru.
 The power of the hijras as a sexually ambiguous category can only be understood in the religious context of Hinduism.
 In some Hindu beliefs, ritual, and art, the power of the combined man/woman, or androgyne, is a frequent and significant theme.
-Bahuchara Mata, the main object of hijra veneration, is specifically associated with transvestism and transgenderism.
+Bahuchara Mata, the main object of hijra veneration, is specifically associated with transgender topics.